-Every Saturday and Sunday, from September 29 until Halloween, Six Flags in Queensbury is taken over by ghouls and zombies for the annual Fright Fest.
+Every Saturday and Sunday, from September 28 until October 27, Six Flags in Queensbury is taken over by ghouls and zombies for the annual Fright Fest.
 The park is broken down into three themed “scare zones” like Skull Manor, Carnevil, and Nightmare at Crackaxle Canyon.
 Actors in costumes roam the grounds, while the rides receive new season-appropriate branding with names like the Giant Wheel of Insect Infestation and the Condor Cthulhu Surprise.

 Stroll Through a Christmas Scene

 Glens Falls (10 miles south of the village of Lake George) becomes a vision of the North Pole every December during Hometown Holidays when the downtown is reimagined with sleigh rides taking over the streets.
 Shoppers float from shop to shop, taking in deals and sipping hot chocolate while rubbing elbows with carolers and costumed characters including Mr. and Mrs. Claus and their happy elf helpers.